My 1983 Appalachian Trail Hike in Photos

 After gulping down a large meal at the local burger place, I ran into Dave.
 We wound up sharing a cabin in Henry's Motel for $7.00 each.
 A local resident told us about this motel owned by an older lady who was partial to hikers.

 Franklin became the end of Chapter 1 of my story.
 Henry's Motel was an older place, but was obviously still tended with care, as indicated by little touches like the flowers planted in front of the door to our cabin above.

 When we hitched back to the Appalachian Trail in Winding Stair Gap on May 12, 1983, we stopped briefly at the northbound side of the gap for pictures.
-I told Dave to point pompously to the trailhead, clearly marked with white AT blaze, like a guy who thinks he's a big trailblazer because he can read a blaze.
+I told Dave to point pompously to the trailhead, clearly marked with white AT blaze, like a guy who thinks he's a master trailblazer because he can read a blaze.
 Dave was not a very pompous guy, so this is what he came up with.

 We are now in Chapter 2 of my Appalachian Trail story.

-My pose was slightly better, but I have to say that neither of us found our character.
+My pose was slightly more on point, but I have to say that neither of us found our character.
 Still had most of the gut I started the trail with, as you can see.
 Which makes sense because May 12 was only Day 11 or Day 10 of the hike, depending on whether you date back to when I started the feeder trail or when I reached the Appalachian Trail's southern terminus on Springer Mountain.

 Note the 70s / early 80s era short gym shorts, riding up a bit high on my right side.
 Also, the pocket watch looped around my backpack's waist belt because I hate having a watch on my wrist.
 Cool socks...